google/oss-fuzz/docs/new_project_guide.md

 To provide a corpus for `my_fuzzer`, put `my_fuzzer_seed_corpus.zip` file next to the [fuzz target](glossary.md#fuzz-target)'s binary in `$OUT` during the build.
 Individual files in this archive will be used as starting inputs for mutations.
+The name of each file in the corpus is the sha1 checksum (which you can get using the `sha1sum` or `shasum` comand) of its contents.
 You can store the corpus next to source files, generate during build or fetch it using curl or any other tool of your choice.
 (example: [boringssl](https://github.com/google/oss-fuzz/blob/master/projects/boringssl/build.sh#L41)).